DESIGN TECHNOLOGY (DT)

 Fundamentals of sustainable design and their technological application for emerging green careers using the LEED (Leadership in Energy and Environmental Design) green rating system framework.
 Analysis of principles, processes and materials in the built environment within the realms of Architecture, Engineering, Construction, and related design industries.
 Emphasis on collaboration, communication through design-centric problem solving.
 Total of 36 hours lecture and 72 hours laboratory.

-Prototyping technologies, principles, and practices including laser cutting, 3D printing, and vacuum forming CAD (computer-aided design) related to equipment operation and product refinements.
+Prototyping technologies, principles, and practices including laser cutting, 3D printing, CNC milling, and vacuum forming.
+Utilization of appropriate Computer-aided design (CAD) software related to equipment operation and product refinements.
 Development of projects through design, testing and refinement.
 Independent project advancement may be applicable with instructor approval.
 Total of 54 hours laboratory.

 Critical examination of current issues in applied technology in relation to the future of work.
 Research into the implications of current and future technological innovation for industry sectors, occupational clusters.
 Creation of adaptive strategies for long-term success in a globalized, technology-driven economy including entrepreneurship, lifelong learning, and professional development.
 Emphasis on sustainability, automation and equity.
 Total of 36 hours lecture and 18 hours laboratory.